turbosnute/ps-netatmo-influxdb/README.md

 # Contributing
 Contributions are welcome!
 Feel free to open issues or pull requests on GitHub to suggest improvements, report bugs, or add new features to PS-Netatmo-InfluxDB.
 Please keep in mind that I work on this project during my limited free time.
 Your understanding and patience are greatly appreciated.

+# Help Wanted
+I need help on the following:
+1. **Multi platform build** - I need a easy way to build this project on arm64 and amd64 and publishing it on Docker Hub.
+2. **Make the Web UI look better** - Yeah...
+3. **Error handling** - I feel like there should be a little more error handling and feedback to the user.